Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-In a related vein, \cite{Heller:2024ldz} utilized new developments identifying the gravity dual to DSSYK~\cite{Blommaert:2024ydx} to show that the relation between the spread complexity and the bulk volume extends past the limits used in the studies of~\cite{Rabinovici:2023yex} to the full DSSYK regime at arbitrary temperatures.
-The key finding of~\cite{Heller:2024ldz} was that the match with the volume on the gravity side requires computing spread complexity for the finite temperature state preparation using the Euclidean path integral, as opposed to including the Euclidean state preparation in the reference state and assigning complexity only to purely Lorentzian evolution.
-Furthermore, as the calculations in~\cite{Heller:2024ldz} extended also to the quantum regime, they were able to extract the form of the leading correction to the volume=complexity proposal originating from the contributions of quantum fields in two dimensional bulk.
+In a related vein, Ref.~\cite{Heller:2024ldz} utilized new developments identifying the gravity dual of DSSYK~\cite{Blommaert:2024ydx} to show that the relation between spread complexity and the bulk volume extends past the limits used in the studies of~\cite{Rabinovici:2023yex}.
+In particular, this relation extends to the full DSSYK regime at arbitrary temperatures.
+The key finding of~\cite{Heller:2024ldz} was that the match with the volume on the gravity side required computing the spread complexity for the preparation of a finite-temperature state using the Euclidean path integral.
+This is opposed to including the Euclidean state preparation in the reference state, and then assigning non-vanishing complexity only to the purely Lorentzian evolution.
+Furthermore, since the calculations in~\cite{Heller:2024ldz} also applied to the quantum regime, the authors were able to extract the form of the leading correction to the CV proposal originating from the contributions of quantum fields in a two-dimensional bulk geometry.
 This correction was crucially needed for the quantitative match with the boundary spread complexity.
-Interestingly, the correction exhibits behavior compatible with it being the spread complexity of the bulk quantum fields, but a precise relation remains unknown.
+Interestingly, the correction exhibits a behavior compatible with the expectations for the spread complexity of bulk quantum fields, but a precise relation remains unknown.

-These findings suggest that Krylov-basis definitions of complexity are natural from a bulk perspective and could provide a non-perturbative definition of bulk volumes.
+These findings suggest that Krylov-basis definitions of complexity are natural from a bulk perspective, and could provide a non-perturbative definition of bulk volumes.
 A crucial next step would be to extend these studies to higher dimensions, beginning with AdS$_3$.
 While the powerful exact results available in DSSYK may not extend directly, recent progress with Virasoro TQFTs~\cite{Collier:2023fwi} could offer insights into the bulk Hilbert space and its relation to the Krylov basis.
+Another approach could be to exploit the observation in \cite{Gautason:2025ryg} that at late times the volume of an extremal slice through the ERB of any spherically-symmetric black hole reduces to a geodesic length in an effective two-dimensional JT gravity theory.
+This suggests that we may be able to directly export the results relating spread complexity and wormholes in JT gravity to higher dimensions.